tinokaartovuori/COMP.SE.200-Software-Testing/README.md

 ## Quick Setup Guide

-Follow these steps to get started with the project:
+This guide will help you get started with the project using Docker and a Git submodule.
+Here are the steps:

 1. **Clone the Repository:**

-   - Copy this repository to your local machine.
-You can do this by using the command:
+    - Clone this repository to your local machine with the following command:

         ```bash
         git clone git@github.com:tinokaartovuori/COMP.SE.200-Software-Testing.git
         ```

-2. **Set Up Node Version Manager (NVM) or Node.js:**
+1. **Set Up Docker:**

-   - If you don't have Node Version Manager (NVM), install it on your machine.
-Instructions can be found [here](https://github.com/nvm-sh/nvm).
-   - Alternatively, if you prefer not to use NVM, ensure you have Node.js version 14 installed.
-   - If using NVM, switch to Node version 14 by running:
+    - Ensure Docker is installed on your machine.
+If not, install it from [Docker's official website](https://www.docker.com/get-started).
+    - Build the Docker container for the project.
+This will set up the environment with the correct version of Node.js and other dependencies.

         ```bash
-     nvm use
+        npm run build
         ```

-   - Make sure you're in the project directory when you run this command.

-3. **Install Dependencies:**

-   - Install all necessary packages by running:
+        This needs to be run in the project root, not in Docker.
+Note that this command needs to be executed if new dependencies are installed.

+    - After building run the Docker container:

         ```bash
-     npm install
+        npm run start
         ```

-   - This command should be run in the root directory of the project.

-4. **Run Tests:**

-   - You can now run the tests with the command:

-     ```bash
-     npm run test
-     ```

-   - This command will execute the test scripts defined in the project.
+        This will execute the tests automatically and shut down the container.

+Remember, using Docker ensures that your development environment matches that of the project, regardless of your local machine setup.